 NM Areas Reviewed Findings Alcohol use screenings are completed during new patient encounters, and at least annually. Х Diagnostic assessments are completed for patients with a positive alcohol screen.
-Staff did not complete diagnostic assessments for 8 (27 percent) of 39 patients who had positive alcohol use screens.
-Education and counseling about drinking levels and adverse consequences of heavy drinking are provided for patients with positive alcohol screens and drinking levels above NIAAA guidelines. Х Documentation reflects the offer of further treatment for patients diagnosed with alcohol dependence.
-We did not find documentation of the offer of further treatment for two of six patients diagnosed with alcohol dependence.
+Staff did not complete diagnostic assessments for 13 (33 percent) of 40 patients who had positive alcohol use screens.
+Education and counseling about drinking levels and adverse consequences of heavy drinking are provided for patients with positive alcohol screens and drinking levels above National Institute on Alcohol Abuse and Alcoholism guidelines.
+Documentation reflects the offer of further treatment for patients diagnosed with alcohol dependence.
 For patients with AUD who decline referral to specialty care, CBOC/PCC staff monitored them and their alcohol use. Х Counseling, education, and brief treatments for AUD are provided within 2 weeks of positive screening.
-Treatment was not provided within 2 weeks of the positive screening for 10 of 16 patients.
-CBOC/PCC RN Care Managers have received motivational interviewing training within 12 months of appointment to PACT.
+Treatment was not provided within 2 weeks of positive screening for 4 of 12 patients.
+CBOC/PCC RN Care Managers have received MI training within 12 months of appointment to PACT.
 CBOC/PCC RN Care Managers have received VHA National Center for Health Promotion and Disease Prevention-approved health coaching training (most likely TEACH for Success) within 12 months of appointment to PACT.
 The facility complied with any additional elements required by VHA or local policy.